Mosquito Control Around Homes and in Communities

 - Talk to your neighbors about when and where you plan to treat your yard.

 You can also treat mosquito larvae; however, treating large bodies of water or numerous small artificial breeding sites can be difficult and expensive, particularly for an individual property owner.
-Control programs targeting mosquito larvae are best left to trained individuals in county or local government agencies.
+Large-scale control programs targeting mosquito larvae are best left to trained individuals in county or local government agencies.
 Most of these chemicals are not selective and some may even harm beneficial insects and other non-target organisms.
 Furthermore, use of these chemicals will provide only temporary reduction in mosquito populations.
 Modifying or eliminating breeding sites is the long-term solution to severe mosquito problems.

 Other Biological and Non-chemical Control Measures